Table of Contents

 Many people in the United States have problems acquiring the prescriptions they need when needed, even though many medications are now sent electronically.
-There are various methods for healthcare providers to send prescriptions to pharmacies.
+Healthcare providers can send prescriptions to pharmacies using various methods.
 They can hand-write a drug, call it in on the phone, fax it, or send it electronically.
-Patients may sometimes be required to go more quickly through this process.
+Patients may sometimes be required to go through this process more quickly.

 Prescription Delayed – No Action Needed

-If you see a message at Walgreens that perception is delayed and there is “No Action Needed”, that means that pharmacist reviews your prescription.
+If you see a message at Walgreens that perception is delayed and there is “No Action Needed,” that means that the pharmacist reviews your prescription.
 You will get this message in the following cases:

-• Your prescription is a controlled substance.
-Based on Controlled Substances Act, pharmacists can reject your medicine if they believe that medicine is not in your best interest (lat. primum non nocere – “first, do no harm” rule).
+- Your prescription is a controlled substance.
+Based on the Controlled Substances Act, pharmacists can reject your medicine if they believe it is not in your best interest (lat. primum non nocere – “first, do not harm” rule).

-• There is a problem with insurance.
-Your medicine is not covered on insurance or refilled too soon on insurance.
+- There is a problem with insurance.
+Your medicine is not covered by insurance or refilled too soon on insurance.

-• Walgreen pharmacies run out of stock so there is a quantity limit problem.
+- Walgreens pharmacies run out of stock, so a quantity limit problem exists.

-• There is a DUR problem.
-In that case, the pharmacist needs to check if your drug interacts with another of your meds.
+- There is a DUR problem.
+In that case, the pharmacist needs to check whether your drug interacts with another medication.

 How to avoid pharmacy delays